zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 Unsuccessful authentication returns a 401 error code.

 ### Authorization with `/registry`
-Only the users configured by the following environment variable are allowed to use the `/registry` endpoint.
+Only users configured by the following environment variable are allowed to use the `/registry` endpoint.

 `APIML_SECURITY_X509_REGISTRY_ALLOWEDUSERS=USER1,user2,User3`

-This parameter allows the setting of multiple users as a comma-separated list.
+This parameter makes it possible to set multiple users as a comma-separated list.

 Unsuccessful authorization returns a 403 error code.

 ### Requests with `/registry`

-There are two endpoints providing the information about the services registered to the API ML.
-One endpoint is for all domains and another endpoint is for the specific domain.
-The details are below.
+There are two endpoints that provide information about services registered to the API ML.
+One endpoint is for all domains, and the other endpoint is for the specific domain.
+Choose from the following **GET** calls:

 * `GET /cloud-gateway/api/v1/registry`
 This request lists services in all domains.